MicrosoftDocs/sql-docs/docs/language-extensions/reference/extensibility-framework-api.md

 Retrieves telemetry (key-value pairs) data from the extension.
 The function is optional and doesn't require implementation.
 The telemetry is exposed by the `dm_db_external_script_execution_stats` dynamic management view (DMV).

-There is a counter named script_executions which is sent by the framework.
+There is a counter named script_executions, which is sent by the framework.
 The extension should not use this name.

 Each telemetry entry is a key-value pair.
 The keys are strings, the values are 64-bit integers - counters.
 Thus, the output comprises for two logical arrays: the names and their corresponding counters.
 Each array is output.